-Before you can grow your child care center, as the owner you must take into consideration the many challenges and benefits to expanding your business.
+Before you can grow your childcare business, as the owner you must take into consideration the many challenges and benefits of expanding your business.
 It is not just a matter of providing additional business to a greater number of children.

-Consideration must be given to the personal impact on you and your time.
-If you’re not much of a risk-taker, expansion might cause undue stress.
-Also, can the extra work load be easily incorporated into the day, will new staff be required, and are you prepared to work longer hours?
+Consider the personal impact on you and your time.
+If you’re not much of a risk-taker, an expansion might cause undue stress.
+Also, can the extra workload be easily incorporated into the day, will new staff be required, and are you prepared to work longer hours?

 Evaluating the Child care center

 Local businesses could have closed or changed shift hours, thereby changing the needs of your potential clients.
 Also, the competition may have made significant changes that can have a drastic impact on the expectations of parents.
 Do your market research!

 Once the marketing research has been completed, you must carefully consider how growth in capacity or business could be met by the child care center.
-Staffing, class sizes and available spacing would all need to be planned out carefully.
+Staffing, class sizes, and the available spacing would all need to be planned out carefully.